settlrai/settlr/README.md

-# 🏠 Settlr: AI-Powered Lifestyle Property Search
+# 🏠 VibeRent: AI-Powered Lifestyle Property Search

-> 🚀 **AI-powered conversational search** that enhances property platforms by adding lifestyle-based filtering on top of traditional bedroom/price filters, letting users refine results with preferences like *"vibrant area with good coffee and 20-minute commute to Bank for young professionals"*.
+> 🚀 **AI-powered conversational search** that enhances property platforms by adding lifestyle-based filtering on top of traditional bedroom/price filters, letting users refine results with preferences like _"vibrant area with good coffee and 20-minute commute to Bank for young professionals"_.

 ---